 - the ways your business can raise money

 - the way management decisions are made about the business

-There are several structures to choose from, depending on your situation.
+There are several structures to choose from, including starting a private company, becoming a sole trader or entering business partnerships.
 This guide will help you understand the differences between them.

 Free business start-up support

 Access free start-up business support from your local council.
 They will organise one-to-one mentoring sessions with your local business adviser and provide tailored guidance to develop your business plan.

 Complete a short enquiry form or call 0800 027 0639 to register for this free advice and guidance.

 Choose your premises